ArronBeale/CI_PP5_tee_time/README.md

 ### Market Analysis:

-The golf industry is a multi-billion dollar industry, with a large and dedicated consumer base.
+The golf industry is a multi-billion euro industry, with a large and dedicated consumer base.
 While traditional methods of booking tee times (such as calling the club or booking in-person) are still popular, there is a growing trend towards online booking platforms.
 This shift towards online booking presents a significant opportunity for Teetime to establish itself as a leading player in the market.

 In terms of competition, Teetime will face other online booking platforms as well as traditional methods of booking.
 However, we believe that our user-friendly platform and wide range of products in our ecommerce shop will differentiate us from competitors and make us a preferred choice for golfers.